scheduling meetings with lawmakers

 Tip #4: Know and Build Relationships with Staff

 You likely know that every legislator and every legislative office is different than the next.
 With that in mind when thinking of how to schedule meetings with lawmakers, the responsibility of scheduling meetings may vary from office to office.
 Scheduling may also be the job responsibility of more than one person depending on if you are trying to get a meeting scheduled at the capitol or a lawmaker’s district office.
-Knowing who to go to and having relationships with staff members is incredibly important in scheduling meetings!
+Building relationships with staff not only helps with general communication but also plays a key role in scheduling meetings with lawmakers more efficiently.

 Tip #5: Make Sure You Have the Right Lawmaker